MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-extend-domain.md

 ### Prerequisites

-1. Clone, fork, or download the zip file for the [reference architectures][ref-arch-repo] GitHub repository.
+1. Clone, fork, or download the zip file for the [reference architectures][github] GitHub repository.

 2. Install [Azure CLI 2.0][azure-cli-2].